Available for Interviews: Dr. Colleen Cira

 How to Cope With the Winter Blues:

 “Winter Blues” is a pretty straightforward phenomenon that most of us are familiar with: this idea that our moods tend to tank a bit in the winter.
 Between January and March it’s tough to keep our moods elevated.
 Other than taking a Sabbatical to Mexico, what’s a person to do?
 Here are a few ideas:

 - Increase your Vitamin D. Most people are remarkably low in this vitamin as a baseline, but even more so in cold weather climates where they experience long and/or harsh winters.
 Get outside on sunny days, even if it’s cold.
-If more sunlight isn’t an option, talk to you doctor about starting a Vitamin D supplement.
-And if you don’t mind throwing some money at the problem, a light box isn’t a bad thing to consider!
-According to the Mayo Clinic, light therapy boxes are effective at reducing symptoms of Seasonal Affective Disorder and even more effective when a light box is combined with therapy or medication.
+If more sunlight isn’t an option, talk to your doctor about starting a Vitamin D supplement.
+And if you don’t mind throwing some money at the problem, a lightbox isn’t a bad thing to consider!
+According to the Mayo Clinic, light therapy boxes are effective at reducing symptoms of Seasonal Affective Disorder and even more effective when a lightbox is combined with therapy or medication.
 As always, please consult with your doctor before making any of these medical choices on your own.

 She was named one of the “Top 100 Women in Chicago Making a Difference,” by Today’s Chicago Woman.
 Dr. Cira is a trauma and anxiety expert, clinical supervisor, writer, speaker, consultant, activist, wife, and Mommy to two little ones.